voucherifyio/voucherify-java-sdk/docs/LoyaltiesApi.md

 Delete Loyalty Campaign

 Deletes a loyalty campaign and all related loyalty cards.
 This action cannot be undone.
 Also, it immediately removes any redemptions on loyalty cards.
-If the &#x60;force&#x60; parameter is set to &#x60;false&#x60; or not set at all, the loyalty campaign and all related loyalty cards will be moved to [the bin](ref:list-bin-entries).
+If the force parameter is set to false or not set at all, the loyalty campaign and all related loyalty cards will be moved to the bin.

 ### Example
 ```java